Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 `AgentAction()` function.
 The number of elements in this array is determined by the `Vector Action Space Type` and `Vector Action Space Size` settings of the agent's Brain.
-The RollerAgent uses the continuous vector action space and needs two continuous control signals from the brain.
+The RollerAgent uses the continuous vector action space and needs two continuous control signals from the Brain.
 Thus, we will set the Brain `Vector Action Size` to 2.
 The first element,`action[0]` determines the force applied along the x axis; `action[1]` determines the force applied along the z axis.
 (If we allowed the agent to move in three dimensions, then we would need